 Connect to 192 2.168.206.1 Windows Security X The server 192.14 and password.
 68.206.1 at NoName requires a username The server 192.168.206.1 at NoName requires a username and password.
-Warning: This server is requesting that your username and password be sent in an insecure manner (basic authentication without a secure connection).
-Warning: This ser password be sent without a secure of User name: Password: ver is requesting that your username and in an insecure manner (basic authentication connection). admin energy admin energy admin energy admin energy admin energy admin energy admin admin OK Cancel or OK Cancel
+Warning: This server is requesting that your username and password be sent in an insecure manner (basic authentication without a secure connection). ver is requesting that your username and in an insecure manner (basic authentication connection). admin energy admin energy admin energy admin energy admin energy admin energy admin admin admin Remember my credentials OK Cancel or OK Cancel